hadilotfy/Python-SQLite-Hands-on/README.md

    pip install -r requirements.txt
    ```

-   or install the script to your system using:
+   or install the script to your system [or environment] using:

    ```bash
    pip install .